 Belinda works across a number of areas at Logan Together including grant writing, research and policy development, practice reviews and reporting.

-When she’s not at Logan Together, Belinda is a Wellbeing Educator and Facilitator for children and young people, and owner of The Little Engine Craft & Wellbeing Studio.
+When she’s not at Logan Together, Belinda is a Counsellor and Wellbeing Educator for children and young people, and owner of The Little Engine Craft & Wellbeing Studio.
 She is passionate about children’s sense of belonging and connectedness with their communities, and using empowerment and strengths based approaches to enhance social and emotional wellbeing, build resilience and promote healthy relationships.